 It can be called the phase of the power shift of the Palestinian national movement from the outside to the “inside” of the West Bank And the Gaza Strip.

-Throughout the 80’s, West Bank and Gaza Strip was under full occupation, with similar situation as the pre-Nakba, that is the absence of “official representation” of Palestinians in front of occupiers.
-That lead, Once again, for local communities to engage in public diplomacy with foreign audience, through the massive public participation and volunteering with non governmental organizations that spread all over occupied territories.
+Throughout the ’80s, West Bank and Gaza Strip were under full occupation, with similar situation as the pre-Nakba, that is the absence of “official representation” of Palestinians in front of occupiers.
+That lead, Once again, for local communities to engage in public diplomacy with a foreign audience, through the massive public participation and volunteering with nongovernmental organizations that spread all over occupied territories.

 Second: the fact that the people were under occupation was attractive enough for international organizations and solidarity movement to come and to establish relationships with Palestinians, creating many types of PD relations, (People-People), (organizations – organizations), (NGO’s – NGO’s), (relief – relief).
 There were a lot of activities within these fields of public diplomacy.

-since political parties did not have the space for ability to work on public or even semi-public inside Palestine, because they would be hunted by the occupation.
-So, They infiltrated into these unions and NGOs, either by establishing NGOs or forming unions, or through the their members activity in these organizations to engage in political action, such as
+since political parties did not have the space for the ability to work on public or even semi-public inside Palestine, because they would be hunted by the occupation.
+So, They infiltrated into these unions and NGOs, either by establishing NGOs or forming unions or through their members’ activity in these organizations to engage in political action, such as

 The Negotiations (1989 – 1999)

-Even it looks as a short period, it was one of the most important milestone of Palestinian History, due three major events occurred upon Palestinians at that same time, one, the collapse of the Soviet, two, the Invasion of Iraq by U.S, and three, the Arab Gulf states breaking ties with PLO.
+Even it looks like a short period, it was one of the most important milestones of Palestinian History, due three major events occurred upon Palestinians at that same time, one, the collapse of the Soviet, two, the Invasion of Iraq by the U.S, and three, the Arab Gulf states breaking ties with PLO.

-George H. W. Bush announce to resolve Arab-Israeli conflict diplomatically. by laying down the basis for a peace conference that would involve Israel on one side, and Arab states and Palestinians on other side, and a condition that the Palestinian delegation must be non-PLO members. still Their ties with the PLO was visible by time.
+George H. W. Bush announced to resolve Arab-Israeli conflict diplomatically. by laying down the basis for a peace conference that would involve Israel on one side, and Arab states and Palestinians on another side, and a condition that the Palestinian delegation must be non-PLO members. still, Their ties with the PLO was visible by time.

 The Authority (1994 – 2007)

-In the 1st of July 1994, Arafat arrives in Gaza and Jericho, declaring a new phase of Palestinian history, it was the first time since Al-zaher AlOmar, that Palestinians ever had a “self-authority”, even though it was separated into 3 Administrative divisions as outlined in the 1995 Oslo II Accords.
+In the 1st of July 1994, Arafat arrives in Gaza and Jericho, declaring a new phase of Palestinian history, it was the first time since Zaher Al-Omar, that Palestinians ever had a “self-authority”, even though it was separated into 3 Administrative divisions as outlined in the 1995 Oslo II Accords.

 Everyone was aware that the shift of the center of the national movement and the political activity from the inside out, means the decline of the PLO role.
 And the establishment of the National Authority and the presidency of Arafat means shifting the weight of the national decision to PNA body and taking over the leadership of the Palestinian political powers.

-appeared as a systematic dismantling of both PLO’s and Fatah channels of communication with foreign states, parties, social and liberation movements, in favor on focusing solely on official diplomatic channels.
+appeared as a systematic dismantling of both PLO’s and Fatah channels of communication with foreign states, parties, social and liberation movements, in favor of focusing solely on official diplomatic channels.

-This lead direct collision between these two legal bodies whose both, represented the Palestinian ambition of self-determination.
-But, Since PLO leadership power shifted toward inner Palestine arena, and under the PNA umbrella, they transferred – in practice- most of PLO’s duties and handed it to PNA.
+This lead to a direct collision between these two legal bodies whose both represented the Palestinian ambition of self-determination.
+But, Since PLO leadership power shifted toward the inner Palestine arena, and under the PNA umbrella, they transferred – in practice- most of PLO’s duties and handed it to PNA.

 This resulted in neglecting PLO’s connection with its supporters bases, whether grassroots, the Arab liberation movements, or the liberation movements of international leftist parties, whom all, one day, was the power that gave PLO its international recognition and supported Palestinian’s Right to self-determination in the international arena, throughout the last three decades.

-Another victims of “systematic dismantling” were both, non-governmental organizations and unions, how worked in Palestine in pre-PNA period, like Medical Relief, the Health Work Committee, or the Agricultural Relief, and unions, such as women’s unions, workers union, students union, writers union, journalists union and others.
+Other victims of “systematic dismantling” were both, non-governmental organizations and unions, how worked in Palestine in the pre-PNA periods, like Medical Relief, the Health Work Committee, or the Agricultural Relief, and unions, such as women’s unions, workers union, students union, writers union, journalists union, and others.

-Why?, simply because PNA either by becoming the recipient of international assistance, in which its institutions distributes aid to local NGOs, and this lead to some kind of control over programs and projects.
-Or by implemented many on these NGOs duties in it’s PNA’s ministries, and eventually, by undermining their role and limiting their participation in political process,.
+Why?, simply because PNA either by becoming the recipient of international assistance, in which its institutions distributes aid to local NGOs and this lead to some kind of control over programs and projects.
+Or by implemented many on these NGOs duties in it’s PNA’s ministries, and eventually, by undermining their role and limiting their participation in the political process.

-All above led to overlaps relations between Fatah -the dominated political and populate movement- with other factions on one hand, and, PLO and PNA on the other, especially after adding government positions to”Fatah leaders. for example, a leader in Fatah whose already exercises a role in PLO, became a civil servant in the PNA government.
+All above led to overlaps relations between Fatah -the dominated political and populate movement- with other factions on one hand, and, PLO and PNA on the other, especially after adding government positions to”Fatah leaders. for example, a leader in Fatah who already exercises a role in PLO became a civil servant in the PNA government.
 This meant that the priorities just changed.

 2. External factors of Palestinians PD decline:

-Mainly the corruption allegations, and rise of opposition and religious movements that forced PNA to spend its effort on defending it self, and investing in its security, instead on accumulating over PLO’s Oslo accord as a successful achievement that needs support.
+Mainly the corruption allegations, and rise of opposition and religious movements that forced PNA to spend its effort on defending itself, and investing in its security, instead of on accumulating over PLO’s Oslo accord as a successful achievement that needs support.

-Most notable obstacle, of which was the suicide bombings and violent operations carried by Palestinian factions who rejects Oslo and oppose PNA in west bank and Gaza, like Hamas .
+The most notable obstacle, of which was the suicide bombings and violent operations carried by Palestinian factions who rejects Oslo and oppose PNA in the west bank and Gaza, like Hamas.
 Which questioned the ability of the PNA to implement its commitments to the Oslo Accords.
-Others were the amount of NGOs reports of corruption that greatly damaged the PLO’s reputation and effected its sources of funding for the new born authority.
+Others were the amount of NGOs reports of corruption that greatly damaged the PLO’s reputation and affected its sources of funding for the newborn authority.

 The second Intifada 2001 – 2008